-- 2. If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: - (1) On Aug 9, 2021, the Board of Directors reviewed the distribution of managerial staff bonuses for the year 2020.
+- 2. If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: - (1) On Dec 26, 2022, the Board of Directors reviewed the year-end bonus for the year 2022.
 During the voting for the review, due to Chairman Wen Hsu, Director Y.A.
-Chen/CSO, and Director J.K.
+Chen/CSO and Director J.K.
 Sung/V.P. are the managers of the company, they resolved to issue their own interests in accordance with the regulation and avoided discussion and did not participate in the discussion.
 Vote and appoint Y.J.
 Ding as the sole director to vote on the matter.
-The chairman consulted the remaining attending the five directors and agreed to pass the case. - (2) On Dec 27, 2021, the Board of Directors reviewed the year-end bonus for the year 2021.
-During the voting for the review, due to Chairman Wen Hsu, Director Y.A.
-Chen/CSO, and Director J.K.
-Sung/V.P. are the managers of the company, they resolved to issue their own interests in accordance with the regulation and avoided discussion and did not participate in the discussion.
-Vote and appoint Y.J.
-Ding as the sole director to vote on the matter.
-The chairman consulted the remaining attending the five directors and agreed to pass the case.

-3. Information on the evaluation cycle and period, evaluation scope, method, and evaluation content of the board's self (or peer) evaluation should be disclosed, and the board's evaluation of the board should be completed.
+The chairman consulted the remaining attending the five directors and agreed to pass the case. - 3.
+Information on the evaluation cycle and period, evaluation scope, method and evaluation content of the board's self (or peer) evaluation should be disclosed and the board's evaluation of the board should be completed.

 Cycle time Peiod Scope Method Content

 (Note1) (Note 2) (Note 3) (Note 4) (Note 5)

-Once a year (by Evaluation of the includes the The annual internal Board performance
+Once a year Evaluation of the includes the The annual internal Board performance

-end of the fiscal performance of performance evaluation system evaluation,
+(by end of the performance of the performance evaluation system evaluation, individual

-year) the Board of evaluation of the adopts the individual director
+fiscal year) Board of Directors evaluation of the adopts the director member

-Directors from board of directors, questionnaire self- member
+from January 1- board of directors, questionnaire self- performance

-January 1- individual evaluation method. performance
+December 31, 2022 individual director evaluation method. evaluation and

-December 31, director members The evaluation is evaluation and
+members and The evaluation is functional

-2021 and functional carried out by the functional
+functional carried out by the committee

-committees deliberating unit, committee
+committees deliberating unit, performance

-including the internal performance
+including the internal evaluation

-self-evaluation of the evaluation

-board of directors, the

 self-evaluation of

+the board of

+directors, the self-

+evaluation of

 directors, the

 remuneration

-committee and the
+committee and the internal self-

-internal self-

 evaluation of the

 Audit Committee.